MCF Program Requirements, Expectations, and Structure

 What expenses does the MCF Scholars Program cover?

-MasterCard Foundation Scholars receive a comprehensive scholarship equivalent to the costs associated with earning a Bachelors or Masters degree, which includes travel, tuition, Berkeley student fees, visa and SEVIS fees, housing, food, living expenses, and cohort signature programs which will focus on leadership topics.
+Mastercard Foundation Scholars receive a comprehensive scholarship equivalent to the costs associated with earning a master's degree, which includes travel, tuition, Berkeley student fees, visa and SEVIS fees, housing, food, living expenses, and cohort signature programs which will focus on leadership and entrepreneurship.

 MCF Scholars are required to undertake an internship in Africa during their studies at Berkeley.
 How will these internships be identified?
 When must this occur?
 Will students be paid?

-MCF Scholars at Berkeley will join their counterparts at the aforementioned institutions in the United States, Canada, Costa Rica, Ghana and Lebanon to form a network of scholars.
-Informed by an ethical and unalloyed commitment to service, it is hoped that the network will allow scholars to forge a common identity, meet and exchange ideas with their peers and connect via social media.
+MCF Scholars at Berkeley will join their counterparts at the aforementioned institutions in the United States, Benin, Canada, Costa Rica, Ethiopia, France, Ghana, Kenya, Lebanon, Mauritius, Rwanda, Senegal, South Africa, Uganda, the United Kingdon and other countries to form a network of scholars.
+Informed by an ethical and unalloyed commitment to service, the network allows scholars to forge a common identity, meet and exchange ideas with their peers and connect via social media.

 When must MCF Scholars return home?